bag-cnag/biodm/README.md

 docker compose up -d
 ```

+_Note_: You still need to perform keycloak realm and client configuration on the UI.

-This bundles those services in a local subnet **i.e.** `biodm-dev` by default located at `10.10.0.1/16` for an easy quick setup it is advised to add the following lines to your `/etc/hosts` file as they are matching default config settings.
+It bundles those services in a local subnet **i.e.** `biodm-dev` by default located at `10.10.0.1/16` for an easy quick setup it is advised to add the following lines to your `/etc/hosts` file as they are matching default config settings.

 ```bash
 sudo su